-The linear trends of NO_x and NMVOC annual emissions used in this study in the simulation period of 1980-2005 are shown in Fig. 1.
-The long-term trends of emissions of both species showed generally similar geographical features to each other; large decrease trends in central Europe, Scandinavia, western Russia, and Kazakhstan, whereas there were widely spread increasing emissions in West, South, Southeast, and East Asia, almost all Africa and Central and South America except for inland Brazil.
-In North America, NO_x emission generally decreased in the simulation period except for the west coast and New England area of the USA, but that of NMVOC mostly increased with a few patchy exceptions.
-The trends of NO_x and NMVOC emissions mentioned above were mainly due to the change in anthropogenic emissions, while the change in biomass burning emissions led to a discernible trend in several regions such as inland Brazil and the south of Sahel.
+The linear trends in NO_x and non-methane volatile organic compound (NMVOC) annual emissions used in this study in the simulation period of 1980-2005 are shown in Fig. 1.
+The long-term trends in emissions of both species showed generally similar geographical features to each other: large decrease trends in central Europe, Scandinavia, western Russia, and Kazakhstan, whereas there were widely spread increasing emissions in western, southern, southeastern, and East Asia, almost all of Africa and Central and South America except for inland Brazil.
+In North America, NO_x emission generally decreased in the simulation period except for the west coast and New England in the USA, but that of NMVOC mostly increased with a few patchy exceptions.
+The trends in NO_x and NMVOC emissions mentioned above were mainly due to the change in anthropogenic emissions, while the change in biomass burning emissions led to a discernible trend in several regions such as inland Brazil and the south of Sahel.

 The long-term evolution of annual emissions of NO_x and NMVOC over several source areas in the Northern Hemisphere is shown in Fig. 2.
 Because the emission data were the combination of three different datasets outside Asia, there were somewhat discontinuous changes at the joint years (1990 and 1995) in European and North American emissions.
 The emissions of NO_x and NMVOC over Europe had peaks around 1990 and generally decreased afterward.
 Over North America, both species showed small long-term trends: slight decreases in NO_x and slight increases in NMVOC emissions.
 The emissions of both species over China greatly increased during the whole period.
 The NO_x emissions were about 4.0 times larger in 2005 than 1980 and correspondingly NMVOC was 2.5 times larger, which made emissions of both species for China equal to or even surpassing those for Europe or North America in 2005.
-The emissions of both species over the Korean Peninsula increased approximately 2.8 times during this period.
+The emissions of both species over the Korean Peninsula (KOR) were approximately 2.8 times larger in 2005 than in 1980.
 However, those over Japan showed no such increase: NO_x emission decreased until 1995 and thereafter remained stable, whereas NMVOC emissions went up until 1995 and then slightly decreased.